Biggest Mistake in Poker

-The number 1 biggest mistake that you can make when playing poker is to play too many hands.
+The number 1 biggest mistake in poker is to play too many hands.
 Nothing else comes even close to this fundamental mistake.
 Its by far the most common mistake that players make and something that you can bare in mind to have a lot more success in the game.

 There are many other mistakes that you can make, call instead of raise, fold instead of raise, raise when you should have folded, check when you ought to bet and bet when you should have checked.
 Day in and day out, players in all games at all limits and levels call too frequently.

 What was the lesson of this article again?

 It is that you need to be folding more.
 Players will call too much because poker is fun.
 Folding can be very boring but equally, losing can be very frustrating.

 Nobody likes to fold hand after hands but if your goal is to do well in the game then often then that is what you will have to do.
 It’s a fact.
 You may not have as much fun as your opponents but you are much more likely to place higher than a loose player because they are guaranteed to eventually be caught out.
 It’s only a matter of time.
 Winning one good hand may give you an advantage in a game but you have got to play the long game because after all, one hand won does not win a game.

 Eligible Countries: Argentina, Australia, Belize, Brazil, Bulgaria, Cambodia, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, Finland, Georgia, Hungary, Indonesia, Ireland, Italy, Latvia, Lithuania, Luxembourg, Macau, Malaysia, Montenegro, Norway, Panama, Peru, Philippines, Poland, Portugal, Romania, Serbia, Singapore, Slovakia, Spain, Sweden, Switzerland, United Kingdom, Vietnam